 - An undergraduate statistics course is recommended

-- A license in a regulated health care profession and current professional experience
+- A license in a regulated health care profession and actively practicing in country of current residence

 Applying to the Program